 - There are three option you need to fill in; Merchant account, API-key and the API Live URL Prefix.

 - Login to your Adyen dashboard and navigate to Account » Merchant accounts and copy your Account code.
 Navigate back to your WordPress website and store your Account code within the Merchant Account field.

 - Head back to your Adyen dashboard and go to Account » Users.
-If you haven’t made a ‘User’ yet, please create one.
-See the Adyen documentation for detailed instructions on adding a new ‘User’.
+If you haven’t made a webservice user yet, please create one.
+See the Adyen documentation for detailed instructions.

 - While adding the ‘User’ an API-key is created, copy this API-key and finish making your Adyen ‘User’.
 Head back to your WordPress dashboard and paste the API key in the corresponding setting field.

 - Publish the Adyen configuration, you can now test the Adyen configuration.

 - The ‘API Live URL Prefix’ setting is only required for payments in the live mode.
 Want to activate your Adyen live Account?
 You can find your prefix within the Adyen dashboard by navigating to Account » API URLs.
 The prefix is a combination of a unique number combination and your account code (for example: 123456789-accountCode).

 - Make sure to save your changes!

 Using Adyen in live mode